Political Campaign Phone Calls Cartoon

 What about you?
 Anyone give up their landline?
 If you are outside the US, are political campaigns allowed to call your cell phones??

-75 Responses to “Political Campaign Phone Calls Cartoon”
+75 responses to “Political Campaign Phone Calls Cartoon”

-1. jynksie says:
+1. jynksie Avatar

 Being in the land of maple syrup sucking squirrel worshipers, landlines are still kind of a must due to poor reception from those cancer radiators you kids put up to your ears! [wink] …. so, with that said, whether they come to my door, or ring my phone, my only question to them is, “whatcha wearing hot stuff?!?” #TrueStory [I dont really answer the phone or the door]